deanhiller/webpieces/README.md

 * httpproxy - test out the caching of httpSocket in httpproxy further to make sure we understand the corner cases
 * need to verify host/port is being put in hello ssl packet of http client to verify it works like browsers for SNI servername(not usually needed but we may need it for testing later)
 * httprouter - need to compile with variable names -g:vars
-* httprouter - tie method param count to path param count unless @Loose is used
+* httprouter - tie method param count to path param count unless @Loose is used (we should do this earlier before more and more violations happen...it's easier to loosen constraints later than tighten them up)
 * CRUD - create re-usable CRUD routes in a scoped re-usable routerModule vs. global POST route as well?
 * Stats - Need a library to record stats(for graphing) that can record 99 percentile latency(not just average) per controller method as well as stats for many other things as well
 * Management - Need to do more than just integrate with JMX but also tie it to a datastore interface that is pluggable such that as JMX properties are changed, they are written into the database so changes persist (ie. no need for property files anymore except for initial db connection)
+* PRG pattern vs. "POST request comes in, path not found, so send back 404 with rendered page".
+Currently in this special instance, we violate PRG and go with 404 back to use with the page.
+We NEED to test this though and find if this breaks the browser back button and if it does make it more usable for people using every website written on this webserver.
+Every other instance, we force apps into PRG so their users have a GREAT experience with the website

 * ALPN is next!!!!